Popravljam/orcid-chrome-extension/PUBLISHING_GUIDE.md

-# Publishing Guide - ORCID ID Detector v1.1
+# Publishing Guide - ORCID ID Detector v1.2

 ## 🎉 Your Extension is Ready for Publication!

-This guide will walk you through publishing your extension to the Chrome Web Store.
+This guide will walk you through publishing your extension to both the Chrome Web Store and Firefox Add-ons.

 ## 📦 What's Included

 Your extension package includes:

 ### Core Files
-- ✅ `manifest.json` - Extension configuration (v1.1)
+- ✅ `manifest.json` - Extension configuration (v1.2, Chrome & Firefox compatible)
 - ✅ `content.js` - Main detection and popup logic
 - ✅ `styles.css` - Styling for popups and elements
 - ✅ `popup.html` - Extension management interface